10. Symmetry Operations

 For an angle > 90 degrees or folds < 4, this will cover the positive quadrant and some of a negative domain.

-Symop objects have methods to transform a variety of methods to transform objects which may be related by symmetry.
+Symop objects have methods to transform a variety of objects which may be related by symmetry.
 These are:

 • transform_vec